oSPANNERo/dvmfirmware-hs/README.md

   - ```sudo apt install stm32flash```

-Once that is complete put a jumper across the JP1 points on the board, and the RED heartbeat LED may or may not stop flashing.
+Once that is complete put a jumper across the JP1 points on the board.
 This jumper will need to remain for the duration of the firmware upgrade process.
+Once the jumper is in place wait a few seconds before proceeding.
+(The RED heartbeat LED may or may not stop flashing.)

 <img src=https://github.com/user-attachments/assets/220b2e12-61b6-429e-98cc-a489918c0aad>

   - Image credit to [DF2ET](https://github.com/phl0)

 Once confirmed navigate to the build folder where you compiled the firmware and run the below command to flash.
 Sudo is required on most systems to access GPIO pins.